Stalouzz/SMC-ICT-Concepts/README.md

 ## 📖 Overview

 This project is a comprehensive, single-page HTML document that serves as a study guide for understanding institutional trading concepts.
 It breaks down complex trading principles into digestible explanations with both simple and technical definitions, real chart examples, and actionable trade frameworks.
+Built with love by Miruka Benard.
+Claude influence

 ### What You'll Learn